Free Cash Flow and Net Free Cash Flow

-Net Free Cash Flow makes further allowances for capital expenses to keep current levels of operation, the current portion of long term debt, and dividends the company currently intends to pay.
+Net Free Cash Flow makes further allowances for the current portion (1 year) of long term debt, and the current dividends the company currently intends to pay (1 year).

-Net Free Cash Flow (NFCF) = Free Cash Flow (FCF) – current capital expenses – current portion of long term debt – current portion of future dividends.
+Net Free Cash Flow (NFCF) = Free Cash Flow (FCF) – current portion of long term debt – current portion of future dividends.